-Range hood suction capacities are typically measured in CFM (cubic feet per minute) and, as a rule of thumb, should deliver at least 1 CFM for every 100 BTUs of your cooktop’s output.
-Additionally, the width of the range hood should be at least as wide as your cooking range for enhanced coverage.
+Range hood suction capacities are measured in CFM (cubic feet per minute) and, as a rule of thumb, should deliver at least 1 CFM for every 100 BTUs of your cooktop’s output.
+The width of the range hood should be at least as wide as your cooking range for enhanced coverage.

 1. What is the best CFM for range hood?

 Ideally, you’ll want a range hood that produces at least 1 CFM of ventilation for every 100 BTU for those of you with high-output gas stoves and cooktops.
 To simplify matters for you, let’s say you have a burner that outputs 35,000 BTUs—an appropriate range hood should provide at least 350 CFM to effectively and efficiently clear the air.